maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 ## Conclusion

 So, as an R user writing content in R Markdown, you have different possibilities for respecting the principles of single-source publishing.
-I would still recommend using bookdown or other official rmarkdown formats, knitting twice[^cache] if you need two versions, for now as it is the only stable and widely used solution, but I found it fun to explore other workflows.
+I would still recommend using bookdown or other official rmarkdown formats, knitting twice[^cache] if you need two versions, as it is the only stable and widely used solution, but I found it fun to explore other workflows.
 Both the DIY ways I presented use pagedjs-cli to generate a PDF out of HTML.
 I strongly recommend following the work done by the [lovely Paged.js folks](https://www.pagedjs.org/) in the world of paged media, and to learn more about CSS for print.
 If you want to produce only paged content out of your R Markdown file, check out the [pagedown package](https://pagedown.rbind.io/) and its fantastic output formats.

-If you want to go another way and experiment with homemade pipelines, have fun customizing things. :wink:
+If you too want to experiment with homemade pipelines, have fun customizing things. :wink:
 Now, of course, the possibility of customization might actually be a curse when you are trying to write something.
 But this was not a blog post about productivity. :grin: